TDola/cordova-plugman/README.md

 # plugman

 ## Fork reason
 Plugman didn't work with NPM 7.
 Needed to increase the dependency for cordova-lib to version 10.
 Also seems to break with hooks because of a cordova-lib error.
-If you have trouble, add --nohooks to the command line.

 A command line tool to install and uninstall plugins for use with [Apache Cordova](http://cordova.io) projects.